janfri/regtest/README.md

 Regtest::Colors.mapping[:filename] = :cyan
 Regtest::Colors.mapping[:statistics] = %i(blue italic)
 Regtest::Colors.mapping[:fail] = %i(white @red)
 ```

-As you see there are colors an modifiers (as `blue italic`) possible.
-Color
+As you can see there are colors and modifiers (such as `[:blue, :italic]`)
-codes with prefix `@` are background colors.
-Run `Regtest::Colors.codes` to get
+possible.
+Color codes with prefix `@` are background colors.
+Run
-a list off possible color codes.
+`Regtest::Colors.codes` to get a list of possible color codes.

 ### Plugin regtest/git

-If you use the git plugin (`require 'regtest/git'`) there are the following
+If you use the git plugin (`require 'regtest/git'`), there are the following
 options available:

 * `Regtest::Git.C`